UC San Diego Health System Designated Center of Excellence

 “It is an honor to continue my association with the National Parkinson Foundation.
 The movement disorder program at UC San Diego was intentionally modeled after the Center of Excellence vision because of its comprehensive patient-centered focus,” said Irene Litvan, MD, Tasch Endowed Professor in Parkinson’s Disease Research and Director of the Movement Disorders Center at UC San Diego.
 “At UC San Diego, we are dedicated to transitioning scientific advances to our patients, and also providing our patients the opportunity to contribute to research and discovery.”

 UC San Diego is a leader both scientifically and clinically in several priority areas for patients.
-Cognition is a focus at the center, with an interdisciplinary team with deep experience in cognitive assessment and cognitive rehabilitation, based on the department’s pioneering work in Alzheimer’s disease.
+Cognition is a focus at the center, with an interdisciplinary team with deep experience in cognitive assessment and cognitive rehabilitation, based on the department’s pioneering work in A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
+It is the most common form of dementia..
 The center leads in research to understand the cause of Parkinson’s, with strong programs in neuropathology and using stem cells to investigate gene-environment interactions that can lead to the disease.
 The center is also working to make sure that the next generation of scientists carries on these efforts, with strong and well-integrated training and fellowship programs.
 UC San Diego is the 26th Center of Excellence to be added in the U.S., following Emory University in October 2014.

 “Dr. Litvan truly shares NPF’s vision for the integrated research and care enterprise, where patient-focused clinicians deliver the latest care and newest therapies.
 Their clinic benefits from research into novel approaches that advance our knowledge and their research agenda reflects the priorities of patients and families,” said Peter Schmidt, PhD, NPF’s Vice President of Research and Professional Programs.